TRIBUI106/GearX-FrontEnd-App/README.md

 # gearx-frontend

-This template should help get you started developing with Vue 3 in Vite.
+Developing with Vue 3 in Vite.

 ## Type Support for `.vue` Imports in TS